How to check battery health on MacBook and extend its life

 How to test your MacBook’s battery

 There are lots of things that can go wrong with your MacBook battery, but most are simply the result of the battery cycle count being too high.
-To check your battery cycle count:
+Here's how to check battery cycles on MacBook:

 Besides, iStat Menus is an indispensable tool to track your CPU, GPU, RAM, network, sensors, and any other aspect of your Mac, right at your fingertips.